 Type of assistance

-Key population: Men who have sex with men, transgender women
+Key population: Men who have sex with men and transgender women

 Values and preferences